unixorn/awesome-zsh-plugins/README.md

 ### [oh-my-zsh](http://ohmyz.sh/)

 **oh-my-zsh** is a community-driven framework for managing your zsh configuration.
-Includes 120+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, macports, etc), over 120 themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.
+Includes 120+ optional plugins (rails, git, macOS, hub, capistrano, brew, ant, macports, etc), over 120 themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.

 ### [prezto](https://github.com/sorin-ionescu/prezto)